Emblem Logo Design Inspiration: Top 12 Examples

 Breakdown of the Superman Logo Design

-- Yellow shape conveys radiant sunlight energy.
+- The yellow shape conveys radiant sunlight energy.

 - Red pentagonal background as a heraldic-style shield